-Students generally check in once or twice per year, but if you have questions don't hesitate to email or come in.
-You may drop in for peer advising (academic plans, choosing classes, quick questions, etc.), or make an appointment with a staff adviser online to discuss specific issues.
+Students are encouraged to check in regularly and many come in prior to their Pass 1 appointments.
+Students are welcome to come in anytime with questions or concerns.
+You may drop in for peer advising (academic plans, choosing classes, quick questions, etc.), or make an appointment with a staff advisor online to discuss specific issues.
 For general education and other College of Agriculture & Environmental Science requirements, visit the Dean's Office in 150 Mrak Hall or call 530-752-0108.

 What do I need do to declare a double major?

-Petitions for double major can be found at students.ucdavis.edu under the "forms and petitions" tab.
-Be sure to schedule an appointment with an adviser prior to completing this form online.
+Petitions for double major can be found in OASIS under the "forms and petitions" tab.
+Be sure to schedule an appointment with an advisor prior to completing this form online.

 Can I double major in Managerial Economics and Economics?

 No, since there are too many classes that overlap.